 - Have and publicly disclose a robust policy on managing conflicts of interest in relation to stewardship;

 - Establish clear guidelines on when and how they will escalate their activities as a method of protecting and enhancing shareholder value;

 - Be willing to act collectively with other investors where appropriate;

 - Have a clear policy on voting and disclosure of voting activity; and

 - Report periodically on their stewardship and voting activities.

 CZ Capital LLP manages 2 funds and a number of managed accounts, for which it operates a long-term investment strategy, primarily through investments (long and short) in UK equity and equity-related securities, aiming to achieve an absolute return while remaining neutral to the overall direction of UK equity markets.
-The Firm supports the objectives of the Code but has not committed to the Code but sets out its alternative investment strategy below including a statement of how the principles of the Code have been applied and, where appropriate, an explanation of those principles which have not been complied with, is set out below:
+The Firm supports the objectives of the Code and has committed to the Code but sets out its alternative investment strategy below including a statement of how the principles of the Code have been applied and, where appropriate, an explanation of those principles which have not been complied with, is set out below:

 Policy on discharging stewardship responsibilities

 Investment decisions are based on the Firm’s own research into the prospects of those businesses in which it is intending to invest.
 This research may be supplemented by meetings with the senior management of those businesses together with independent reports and other data, in order to arrive at the Firm’s own assessments of business strategies and likely turnout.